Best Window Replacement Tips to Transform Your Home

 One of the best ways to give your windows a unique look, and make them harmonious with the rest of the room, is with custom interior finishes.

-In the last year, we also began to offer a flat casing option.
-Flat casings look the most modern and neat with vinyl windows.
+FYI, flat casings look the most modern and neat with vinyl windows.

-Another option you have for a different look is getting coloured windows.
+Another option you have for a different look is getting coloured window frames.
 Vinyl usually comes standard in white, but a colour can be baked onto it during the manufacturing process.
 Windows can be manufactured in a variety of preset colours, or a custom shade of your choice.

 You generally have a choice whether you want the interior, exterior, or both sides of the window to be coloured.
 Keep in mind that getting coloured windows makes it impossible to get certain upgrades (like ETI foam) as the manufacturing processes differ.